-The working copy of the definitive map can be viewed on the Suffolk County Council website, at Phoenix House in Ipswich during office hours, or at the following locations:
+The working copy of the definitive map can be viewed on the Suffolk County Council website, at Phoenix House, 3 Goddard Road, Ipswich, IP1 5NP, during office hours, or at the following locations:

-- Ipswich Borough Council offices (during office hours)
+- Ipswich Borough Council, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE (during office hours)

 - Rougham Depot, Moores Road, Rougham Industrial Estate, Bury St Edmunds, IP30 9ND (during office hours)

 The working copy definitive map is held on parish based negatives at 1:10,000 scale.
 If you would like a map for walking we recommend Explorer maps available at your local book or camping shops, or online via the Ordnance Survey website.

 The definitive map is accompanied by a definitive statement which may define the position or width of a right of way shown on the map and describe limitations such as stiles or kissing gates, although the statements do vary in the amount of detail they include.
 The definitive statement is also held at Phoenix House and at the Area Rights of Way Offices.
 Both the map and statement can be viewed on request.